 In addition, if the real concern short-term interruptions such as might occur between the start of a restriction on trade and a resumption in supply from either domestic producers or replacement trade from allied countries, the U.S. has in the past and could in the future rely on domestic strategic stockpiles of select minerals.
 Particularly when overseas mines are lower-cost suppliers than domestic sources of potentially critical minerals, it makes sense for the federal government (Dept. of Defense, Dept. of Commerce, or U.S. Geological Survey) to make steady additions to our domestically-based strategic stockpiles.

-3. Even if it were ever built, the TMM mine would meet less than 4% of the U.S. annual demand for cobalt, and as U.S. consumption rises, that percentage would decline; the U.S. could sacrifice water and air quality in the Boundary Waters, and still need to import > 96% of its cobalt needs.
+3. Even if it were ever built, the TMM mine would meet less than 4% of the U.S. annual demand for cobalt, (assuming perfect recovery), and as U.S. consumption rises, that percentage would decline; the U.S. could sacrifice water and air quality in the Boundary Waters, and still need to import > 96% of its cobalt needs.

 It is not wise to get hung-up on platinum and palladium from a mine that might come into production 14 years from now.
 Both palladium and platinum are heavily used in the manufacture of catalytic converters, which are not found on electric vehicles.
 Gasoline vehicles are expected to be in steep decline 2035, which is likely the earliest a TMM mine might possibly come online.
 The advent of price parity between electric and gasoline cars, after all, is expected by 2025, if not sooner, which means long-term demand (and prices) for Pt and Pd will likely decline.
 That leaves cobalt to consider.